LaunchCode-Education-Archived/gis-devops-OLD/studios/airwaze/README.md

 - Then go to `http://localhost:8080`, you should see a map with Mexico on it that includes a map layer for airports as red circles

 ## Review AirportController
-- Visit this url in your browser `http://localhost:8080/airport/`
+- Visit this url in your browser `http://localhost:8080/airport/` note the trailing `/` is important
 - Then look at the code that returns that data

 ## Review RouteController